econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 ### Starting the DSS

-Once you're done with the previous step, you can start the DSS.
+Once you're done with the previous step, you can start the DSS:
-In order to do so, you can run the following commands:

 ```bash
 # From Econia repo root
 docker compose --file src/docker/compose.dss-global.yaml up
 ```

+This might take a while to start (expect anywhere from a couple minutes, to more, depending on the machine you have).

 Then, to shut it down simply press `Ctrl+C`.